-The modern Indian (especially north Indian) culture has more roots in the seldom discussed country of Uzbekistan than most would believe.
-While the Guptas and Tomaras to have been rulers of North India, the area was completely plundered by Taimur in 15th century and hence the culture was completely reset.
-Post that the Mughals drove all the development of art and architecture.
+The modern Indian (especially North Indian) culture has more roots in the seldom discussed country of Uzbekistan than most would believe.
+While the Guptas and Tomaras have been rulers of North India for a long time, the area was plundered by Taimur in the 15th century.
+This completely reset the culture and even some of the history as we read it.
+Post that, the Mughals drove all the development of art and architecture.
 Both Taimur and Babar were born in Uzbekistan.

 Planning a trip to Uzbekistan seemed quite a cakewalk till we decided to complicate it by adding a side trip to Kazakistan – which was a true nightmare.
-At some point better sense prevailed and Kazakistan was done away with but by that time the direct flight from Tashkent to Delhi was sold out.
+At some point, better sense prevailed and Kazakistan was dropped but by that time the direct flight from Tashkent to Delhi was sold out.
 So we flew into Amritsar and then took a weekend in Dharamshala.
-Once I got down to it, I realised that Uzbekistan has damn good infrastructure and there has been serious good intent to try remove all the Soviet time red tape around getting things done.
+Once I got down to it, I realized that Uzbekistan has damn good infrastructure and there has been good intent to remove all the Soviet time red tape around getting things done.
 Where they have struggled is to find the right technology implementation due to a heavy cultural reluctance to import anything.
-The flight is actually quite decent but the airline website can be a nightmare to navigate.
+The flight is quite decent but the airline website can be a nightmare to navigate.
 They have bullet trains connecting the main cities that are quite amazing, but the booking system is from decades ago and you are better of trying to find a travel agent to book these for you.

-There are 3 major cities, Tashkent, Samarkand and Bukhara that are very well connected to each other with flights, trains and even cabs.
-There is also some wilderness in the Fargana valley (birthplace of Babar) and Khiva that has some history but both really not easy to get to and the flights or long road trips didn’t seem worth the effort.
-We spent 2 nights in Tashkent, 3 in Samarkand and 1 in Bukhara.
-In hindsight another night in Bukhara could have been fun, but there wasn’t much that we missed.
+There are 3 major cities, Tashkent, Samarkand, and Bukhara that are very well connected with flights, trains, and even cabs.
+There are two other attractions: some wilderness in the Fargana valley (birthplace of Babar) and the city of Khiva that has some history.
+Both of these are not easy to get to and the flights or long road trips didn’t seem worth the effort.
+We spent 2 nights in Tashkent, 3 in Samarkand, and 1 in Bukhara.
+In hindsight, another night in Bukhara could have been fun, but there wasn’t much that we missed.

 The visa process is very simple and the e-visa requires very few documents and is a really short form.
 You can download an e-visa that has to be printed.
 Keep it with you as it will be checked by every hotel and even at the exit.
 There are still some processes that remain from the Soviet era, though most of those are in places where they don’t cause much pain.
 The hotels hand you these small slips of paper that you are needed to retain!

-Overall, a very easy place to plan a trip to and mostly easy going people.
-Even though it is a predominantly muslim country, people have a very moderate view of religion.
-Even during Ramzaan, everything including restaurants work like normal and there is no real impact to life.
-People generally dress modestly outside of Tashkent and for some reason shorts are looked down on, even for men.
+Overall, a very easy place to plan a trip to and mostly easy-going people.
+Even though it is a predominantly Muslim country, people have a very moderate view of religion.
+Even during Ramzaan, everything including restaurants works like normal and there is no real impact on life.
+People generally dress modestly outside of Tashkent and for some reason, shorts are looked down on, even for men.